Saudi Arabia Travel Information

 Service charge is usually included in bills at hotels.
 Elsewhere a tip of 10 percent can be offered for services rendered.
 Taxi drivers can be given 10 percent of the fare.

-Travellers to Saudi Arabia do not have to pay duty on 600 cigarettes or 100 cigars or 500g tobacco; or perfume or cultured pearls for personal use.
+Travellers to Saudi Arabia do not have to pay duty on 600 cigarettes or 100 cigars or 500g tobacco, perfume or cultured pearls for personal use, or goods up to the value SAR3,000.
 Duty is payable on cameras and other electronic goods, and refunds on these are available if the articles are re-exported within 90 days.
-Strictly prohibited are food products and carbonated water, animals and birds and palm trees or derivatives thereof.
-Other prohibited items include alcohol, firearms, drugs, pork products and natural pearls.

 Become our Saudi Arabia Travel Expert